openintegrationhub/openintegrationhub.github.io/docs/Services/AuditLog.md

 For further information and examples about the API, please refer to the [API Reference](http://auditlog.openintegrationhub.com/api-docs/).

 ### Ownership and Permissions
 As the Audit Log stores information about system-wide events, regular users are heavily restricted in which logs they can view.
 They can only see logs whose `user` or `tenant` ids match their own.
-Furthermore, regular users required the relevant permission to be able to view logs.
+Furthermore, regular users are required to have the relevant permission to be able to view logs.
 For further information about permissions, please refer to the documentation of the [Identity Management](https://openintegrationhub.github.io//docs/Services/IdentityManagement.html).

-Open Integration Hub system admins have neither of these restrictions, and can freely view all logs.
+Open Integration Hub system administrators have neither of these restrictions, and can freely view all logs.

 ### Interaction with other Services
-The Audit Log can receive events from all other services, but only directly interacts with two of them:
+The Audit Log can receive events from any service, but only directly interacts with two of them:

 - [Message Oriented Middleware](https://openintegrationhub.github.io//docs/Services/MessageOrientedMiddleware.html): The Audit Log receives all events it is supposed to store through the Message Oriented Middleware.